iAmMe27/WoD/ModSetup.md

   1. Adjusts, where possible, all MCM options to be only targeted/approached by female NPCs,
   2. Some personal "Quality of Life" adjustments, for example, tweaking the chance of certain events that can happen etc.

-If you don't like heavily female orientaed playthroughs, this is not the config for you.
+If you don't like heavily female oriented playthroughs, this is not the config for you.
 ```

 ### I want to play as a male